radian-software/straight.el/README.md

                                      :repo "raxod502/el-patch")))

 Specifying `:straight t` is unnecessary if you set `straight-use-package-by-default` to a non-nil value.
+(Note that the variable `use-package-always-ensure` is associated with `package.el`, and you should not use it with `straight.el`.)

 To learn more, see the documentation on